📧 Free KDP Pricing Worksheet

 Competitor Analysis & Pricing

-Understanding your competitive landscape is non-negotiable for effective pricing.
+Understanding your Publisher Rocket is non-negotiable for effective pricing.
 KDP categories often have 500-5,000+ competing titles, and reader expectations for pricing vary dramatically based on what’s available.
 Before pricing your book, conduct a thorough competitive analysis of books that would be searched alongside yours.

 Look at the top 20 competing titles in your specific subcategory.
 Identify the price range these books command, their sales velocity (indicated by their Amazon Best Sellers Rank), and their review patterns.
 Books ranked #1-100 in a category indicate strong market demand, while #500+ suggests oversaturation or category niche focus.
 The sweet spot is often pricing 10-20% lower than bestselling competitors to capture price-conscious readers while maintaining your royalty margin.